Just because someone can write doesn’t mean they can write for the internet.

 Also, most people aren’t going to read something that’s not skimmable.

 Writing in simple, single line sentences with lots of white space is easier to comprehend on small screen, large screens, is more approachable, and will convert better also.

 According to this graph from NN/g, you can see how much more people will read of a page the fewer the words.

-Fewer words isn’t always the answer but an impactful message in as few of words as possible is.
+Fewer words aren’t always the answer but an impactful message in as few of words as possible is.

 Fewer words can have a bigger impact for gaining customer leads for your small business.